Nanny Taxes in Minnesota

 Minnesota State Unemployment Tax & Rate

-In Minnesota, the new employer SUI (state unemployment insurance) rate is 1.00 percent on the first $42,000 of wages for each employee.
+In Minnesota, the new employer SUI (state unemployment insurance) rate is 1.00 percent on each employee’s first $42,000 of wages.
 Employers with previous employees may be subject to a different rate.
 This is an employer-only tax.

 Minnesota Earned Sick and Safe Time

-Sick and safe time is paid leave that employees in Minnesota can use for certain reasons, including when they are sick, to care for a sick family member, or to seek assistance if they or a family member have experienced domestic abuse.
+Sick and safe time is paid leave that employees in Minnesota can use for specific reasons, including when they are ill, to care for a sick family member, or to seek assistance if they or a family member have experienced domestic abuse.

-A household employee is eligible for sick and safe time if they work at least 80 hours in a year for a family in Minnesota and are not an independent contractor.
+A household employee is eligible for sick and safe time if they work at least 80 hours in a year for a family in Minnesota.
 Temporary and part-time household employees are eligible for sick and safe time.

 An employee earns one hour of sick and safe time for every 30 hours worked and can earn a maximum of 48 hours each year unless the employer agrees to a higher amount.